davidedwardjones/project2/Readme.txt

 iii) run

-java -Djava.rmi.server.hostname=127.0.0.1 SimpleLeader &
+java -Djava.rmi.server.hostname=127.0.0.1 Leader &

-to run the SimpleLeader.
+to run the JokerLeader.

 And after these steps, you can play with the GUI to get some ideas of how the platform works.